 Understanding male fertility fundamentals first

-The male fertility is determined by several major factors that act together to produce healthy sperm to fertilise.
-Sperm production takes approximately 74 days, so what a person does today will influence the quality of sperm in three months.
+Male fertility is determined by several major factors that work together to produce healthy sperm capable of fertilisation.
+Sperm production takes approximately 74 days, so what a person does today will influence the quality of their sperm in three months.
+Frequent ejaculation can momentarily lower sperm count per sample, but overall sperm production continues steadily.

-• Sperm count: The number of sperm per ml, normal ranges are mostly more than 15 million per ml.
+• Sperm count: Sperm per ml; normal ranges are mostly more than 15 million per ml.

-• Morphology: The proportion of sperm which has a normal profile, since the improper form can be a sign of a problem
+• Morphology: The proportion of sperm which have a normal structure, since an improper form can be a sign of a problem.

 Getting Male fertility testing and professional assessment is important

-Professional male fertility testing provides details about sperm health and identifies the weak points.
+Professional male fertility testing provides details about sperm health and identifies areas requiring attention.
 Testing should be the first step for men experiencing fertility issues or those wanting to improve sperm count and quality.

 The semen analysis includes: